aws-samples/foundation-model-benchmarking-tool/README.md

 1. Setup your custom tokenizer and datasets needed for download as per instructions in this [README](https://github.com/aws-samples/jumpstart-models-benchmarking-test-harness/tree/main?tab=readme-ov-file#solution-prerequisites).

 1. Run the [`1_generate_data.ipynb`](https://github.com/aws-samples/jumpstart-models-benchmarking-test-harness/blob/main/1_generate_data.ipynb) to create the prompt payloads ready for testing.
-The generated prompt payloads will be written within the `metrics` directory in your ***write s3 bucket***.
+The generated prompt payloads are written in the `metrics` directory of the results bucket.

 1. Run the [`2_deploy_model.ipynb`](https://github.com/aws-samples/jumpstart-models-benchmarking-test-harness/blob/main/2_deploy_model.ipynb) to deploy models on different endpoints with the desired configuration as per the configuration file.
-    1. If you are using a model not supported through JumpStart than you can place your deployment script in the [scripts] directory within your `scripts` directory in the ***read bucket*** within s3 and set the deployment script name in the configuration file.
-Your deployment script needs to have a `deploy_model` that the `FMBT` code will call to deploy the model (refer to existing scripts in the scripts director for reference).
-    1. Information on deployed model endpoints will be recorded within the `model` directory in your s3 ***write bucket***.

 1. Run the [`3_run_inference.ipynb`](https://github.com/aws-samples/jumpstart-models-benchmarking-test-harness/blob/main/3_run_inference.ipynb) to run inference on the deployed endpoints and collect metrics.
-These metrics are saved in the metrics directory (these raw metrics are not checked in back into the repo) within your configured s3 ***write bucket*** `metrics` file in your aws account.
+These metrics are saved in the metrics directory (these raw metrics are not checked in back into the repo).

 1. Run the [`4_model_metric_analysis.ipynb`](https://github.com/aws-samples/jumpstart-models-benchmarking-test-harness/blob/main/4_model_metric_analysis.ipynb) to create statistical summaries, plots, tables and a `final report` for the test results.
-The reports, metrics and plots will be generated within your `metrics` directory in your ***write bucket***.
+The reports, metrics and plots are written to the `metrics` directory in the results bucket.

 1. Run the [`5_cleanup.ipynb`](https://github.com/aws-samples/jumpstart-models-benchmarking-test-harness/blob/main/5_cleanup.ipynb) to delete the deployed endpoints.